New Hampshire Ignition Interlock Requirements

 - Fines of $500 to $1,200

-- License suspended for nine months to two years
+- License suspended for nine months up to two years

-- If put on probation, offenders must complete an alcohol and drug evaluation and complete the Impaired Driver Care Management Program (IDCMP)
+- Completion of an alcohol and drug evaluation and the Impaired Driver Care Management Program (IDCMP)

 Second DWI Offense